Uberibsen/Uberibsen/README.md

 </h1>

 <p align='center'>
     Welcome to one of my many creative spaces.
-I am studying for my final bachelor semester in
+I am studying my final year in
-    <a href="https://en.itu.dk/programmes/bsc-programmes/digital-design-and-interactive-technologies">Digital Design and Interactive Technologies</a> at the
+    <a href=https://en.itu.dk/Programmes/MSc-Programmes/Digital-Design-and-Interactive-Technologies">Digital Design and Interactive Technologies</a> at the
     <a href="https://en.itu.dk/">IT-University of Copenhagen</a>.
-    My plan is to persue a Master's degree directly afterward.
 </p>

 <p align = 'center'>
     I also work at the <a href = "https://www.teknologisk.dk/">Danish Technological Institute</a>, as a student assistant, writing Python scripts to automate  processes regarding data visualizaiton and database management.
-I also work as a teaching assistant at my university in <a href = "https://learnit.itu.dk/local/coursebase/view.php?ciid=550&s=ft"> Physical Computing</a>, helping other students getting started on the Arduino platform.
+I have also worked as a teaching assistant at my university in <a href = "https://learnit.itu.dk/local/coursebase/view.php?ciid=550&s=ft"> Physical Computing</a>, helping other students getting started on the Arduino platform.
 </p>

 <p align = 'center'>